darenliang/darenliang.com/content/posts/problems-with-proxing-images.md

 > **disclaimer: I'm one of the co-founders of imglabs.io**

-[imglabs.io](https://imglabs.io) is an image proxy service that utilizes edge computing to decrease latency of serving images to users all around the globe.
+[imglabs.io](https://imglabs.io) is an image proxy service that utilizes edge computing to decrease the latency of serving images to users all around the globe.

 <div align="center">